-Although melatonin is largely considered a safe sleep aid for most people, how safe is it for people with high blood pressure?
+Although melatonin is largely considered a safe sleep aid for most people, is it safe for people with high blood pressure?

 Can melatonin raise your blood pressure?